Tusharpatil8912/notes/fir.md

-Private cloud/subnet communicate through internet with the help of a public cloud/subnet that helps with communication internet gateway and router table that helps for forward traffic and that Steps need to be created.
+## Private cloud/subnet communicate through internet with the help of a public cloud/subnet that helps with communication internet gateway and router table that helps for forward traffic and that Steps need to be created.##

 AWS console
 1. Create a vpc
 1. Name – Tushar patil
-2. CIDR – 10.0.0.0/24
+2. CIDR – 10.0.0.0/243
 First need the create a vpc for the next process

 2. Create a public subnet (public)